srthiru/441-assn1-cloudorgSimulator/README.md

 The simulation that comes with the repo contains the following configuration:

-* There are three datacenters each belonging to different timezones
+* There are **three datacenters** each belonging to different timezones
-  * Each datacenter contains 4 Hosts with their resources available specified in the configuration (PEs, RAM, Storage, Mips, BW etc.)
+  * Each datacenter contains **4 Hosts** with their resources available specified in the configuration (PEs, RAM, Storage, Mips, BW etc.)
   * VM Allocation and VM Scheduling policies can be configured
+  * The cost of utilizing all these physical resources can be configured as well
-* There are 4 VMs.
+* There are **4 VMs**.
 Timezone and scheduling policy of the VMs can be configured
-* There are 40 Cloudlets that are submitted to the broker (creating and assigning VMs to Hosts and Cloudlets to Vms on behalf of the customer)
+* There are **40 Cloudlets** that are submitted to the broker (creating and assigning VMs to Hosts and Cloudlets to Vms on behalf of the customer)
   * The cloudlet resource requirements and utilization model can be specified in the configuration
   * The broker can also be configured to be location aware (i.e. assign VMs to the closest datacenter host based on timezone)